 |xTIMEcomposer Tools Overview

 XMOS Multicore Microcontroller Overview

 Frequently Asked Questions - Silicon, Software, Tools, Applications, Training, Sales, Samples.
 More...

 XMOS provides a tool chain based on a standard software flow that supports C and C++.
 As well as compilers, an assembler, a linker and a mapper, the tools include simulator, timing tool, software scope for real-time instrumentation and utilities for deploying compiled binary images onto your board or programming external flash memory.
 The tools can be driven from the xTIMEcomposer Studio (based on the standard Eclipse IDE) or the command line.

-xTIMEcomposer is available for download free of charge from the XMOs Download Center (http://www.xmos.com/resources/downloads).
+xTIMEcomposer is available for download free of charge from the XMOS website: http://www.xmos.com/support/tools

-Full documentation, FAQs, xSOFTip blocks, and downloadable design examples are available on the XMOS Resources Center (http://www.xmos.com/resources).
-There, you will also find links for submitting support tickets and our community website.
+Full documentation, libraries, reference software and downloadable design examples are available on the XMOS Support Center (http://www.xmos.com/support).
+There, you will also find links for submitting support tickets and the Q&A section of the community website.
 The community website hosts hundreds of fellow XMOS developers discussing the technology in the forums.